Angela Delevingne: Debut, marriage, and adult life

 A prominent debutante of the London scene, she was presented at court in 1930.
 During this time she was courted by Francis Yeats-Brown, author of The lives of a Bengal Lancer and the son of British diplomat Montague Yeats-Brown.
 During Cowes Week in 1935, she was introduced to Edward Dudley Delevingne, a stockbroker and friend of The Prince of Wales.
 He sent a note over to her while she was dining with her parents at the Gloucester Hotel on the Isle of Wight.
 In 1937, against the wishes of her mother, she married Delevingne, who had previously been married to Countess Felicia Gizycki, a daughter of Cissy Patterson.
 The marriage put a strain on Delevingne's relationship with her mother.

 In 1938 Delevingne was introduced to Prince Philip of Greece and Denmark while vacationing in Venice.
 Delevingne's aunt, Lady Mount Temple, was the stepmother of Edwina Mountbatten, Countess Mountbatten of Burma, who was Prince Philip's aunt.
 After meeting Prince Philip, who the following year would be introduced to his future wife, Princess Elizabeth, Delevingne reportedly said "he’d make someone a very good husband one day."

 As a married woman, Delevingne made visits to Hollywood and befriended Charlie Chaplin, Paulette Goddard, and Clarke Gable.
 David O. Selznick offered her a role in Gone With the Wind, which she declined due to being pregnant.
 She and her husband made frequent trips to Venice to stay with her sister-in-law Doris Browne, Viscountess Castlerosse.

 The Delevingnes had two children before the outbreak of World War II, Anne Venetia Charlotte Delevingne and Edward Hamar Delevingne.
 During the war, her husband served in the Royal Fusiliers in North Africa.
 After the war ended the couple had two more children, Charles Delevingne and Elizabeth Caroline Felicia Delevingne.
 They lived in London, Surrey, and Wiltshire.
-Her husband worked in property and real estate, helping secure Thatched House Lodge for Princess Alexandra of Kent and Angus Ogilvy and securing Sutton Place for J. Paul Getty.
+Her husband worked in property and real estate, helping secure Thatched House Lodge for Princess Alexandra of Kent and The Honourable Sir Angus Ogilvy and securing Sutton Place for J. Paul Getty.
 She was the grandmother of models Poppy Delevingne and Cara Delevingne.

 A centenarian, she credited her long life to whiskey and crossword puzzles.
 She died on 30 December 2014.